THE MYSTERY (AND HISTORY) OF TIRAMISU

 Although the true history of tiramisu is still unclear, one thing is for sure – it is a dish that will leave your senses enlightened, your heart happy, and your stomach wanting more.
 At Osteria Via Stato, we make our tiramisu with Vermont Mascarpone, espresso-soaked ladyfingers, and topped with Valrhona Cocoa, resulting in a delicious twist on the traditional Italian dessert.

 Osteria Via Stato is an Italian restaurant in the River North neighborhood of Chicago.
 We pride ourselves on using seasonal ingredients, local producers and an all Italian wine list boasting over 300 labels.
-Join us for brunch, lunch or dinner for warm Italian hospitality and a sense of la dolce vida!
+Join us for lunch or dinner for warm Italian hospitality and a sense of la dolce vida!